lyatiss/tcp_probe_plus/README.md

 	- active: Number of active flows being monitored by the module at present.
 	- mem: Total memory used by the flow table to monitor the current set of flows.
 - Hash
-	- size: Number of hash table buckets.
+	- size: Number of slots in the hash table (hashtable size).
 	- mem: Total memory used by the hash table.
 - hash_stat
 	- search_flows: Number of flows looked up so far in the hash table.